Frequently Asked Questions

 Our shop closes at 17.00 (we want to go home and have dinner too!), so ensure you get it back to us on time.
 Thank you!

-Our experienced team need just 5 minutes to do the checks and take the bike back from you.
-We’re a 3 minute walk from the Seatran Discovery Pier and a 4 minute walk to the Lomprayah Catamaran pier (we’ve tested it and checked on Google Maps!).
+Our experienced team needs just 5 minutes to do the checks and take the bike back from you.
+We’re a 3-minute walk from the Seatran Discovery Pier and a 4-minute walk to the Lomprayah Catamaran pier (we’ve tested it and checked on Google Maps!).

 If you’re still concerned that you won’t have enough time in the morning, or if you simply don’t function until at least midday, then drop the bike off the day before your departure.

 For those catching the afternoon ferries, enjoy your morning, take a last dip in the sea or pool and we’ll see you at your leisure.